rob-luke/emails-html-to-pdf/README.md

 * `SMTP_URL`
 * `MAIL_SENDER`: Address the mail with pdf should be sent from
 * `MAIL_DESTINATION`: Where to send the resulting pdf
+* `INTER_RUN_INTERVAL`: Time in seconds that the system should wait between running the script

 ### Docker-Compose